 Creating a Photo Display Using an Old Window

 The first step to creating my wedding photo display was to give the old window a good cleaning.
-I’m not sure how long the lady who gave it to me had it in her shed, but it was coated in a thick layer of dirt, dust and cobwebs.
+It had a thick layer of dirt, dust, and cobwebs.

 After spending a lot of time attempting to scrub the window by hand, I decided to spray it off with the hose instead.
 Spraying the window with the hose helped clean off all the dust and dirt.
 After a few spray downs it was much easier to wipe off the remaining dirt.
-Once all the dirt was cleaned off, I cleaned the window panes on both sides with Windex.
+I cleaned the window panes on both sides with Windex after washing the dirt off.
 I wanted the window panes to be sparkling clean for the photo display.

 Once the window was clean and completely dry, it was time to select the pictures that I wanted to use for the photo display.
-I decided on photos that were shot from a distance or that were more detailed shots.
-I didn’t want any photos of people looking directly at the camera of facial closeups.
-I printed the 4×6 pictures at my local CVS photo center.
+My preference was photos shot from a distance and more detailed shots.
+I didn’t want any photos of people looking directly at the camera or facial closeups.

-I arranged the photos in an alternating pattern of orientation, so vertical, then horizontal, then vertical, etc. I also decided that I preferred to have the opposite orientation pattern on the second row.
+I arranged the photos in an alternating pattern of orientation.
+Vertical, then horizontal, then vertical, etc. I also decided that I preferred to have the opposite orientation pattern on the second row.
 After I settled on a pattern I used clear photo corners to attach the photos to the window panes.
 I placed the photo corners on the backside of the window pane and then slid the photos into the corners face down.
-The photo display is arranged behind the glass, similar to a traditional picture frame.
+The photos are behind the glass, similar to a traditional picture frame.